We may earn money or products from the companies mentioned in this post.

 The most important remedy of all: coffee, coffee, COFFEE for Mama!
 Keeping your little one happy while sick is no easy task and taking care of your own needs while trying to take care of your baby is next to impossible.

-Most nights with a sick baby mean lack of sleep and interrupted sleep so coffee is your best friend.
+Most nights with a sick baby means lack of sleep or interrupted sleep so coffee is your best friend.
 My very thoughtful co-worker saw me one morning and just knew it had been a rough night.
 The next thing I knew, she had brought me an extra coffee to help get me through my day.
 At that point, I had considered hooking up a caffeine IV drip to myself!